prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 }
 ```

-Note: The field you are ordering by does not have to be selected in the actual query.
-Note: If you do not specify an ordering, the response is implicitely ordered ascending by the `id` field
+> Note: The field you are ordering by does not have to be selected in the actual query.
+If you do not specify an ordering, the response is implicitely ordered ascending by the `id` field

 #### Limitations